content-services/zest/release/docs/PatchedcontainerContainerPushRepository.md

 `func (o *PatchedcontainerContainerPushRepository) UnsetDescription()`

 UnsetDescription ensures that no value is present for Description, not even an explicit nil
-### GetManifestSigningService

-`func (o *PatchedcontainerContainerPushRepository) GetManifestSigningService() string`

-GetManifestSigningService returns the ManifestSigningService field if non-nil, zero value otherwise.

-### GetManifestSigningServiceOk

-`func (o *PatchedcontainerContainerPushRepository) GetManifestSigningServiceOk() (*string, bool)`

-GetManifestSigningServiceOk returns a tuple with the ManifestSigningService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManifestSigningService

-`func (o *PatchedcontainerContainerPushRepository) SetManifestSigningService(v string)`

-SetManifestSigningService sets ManifestSigningService field to given value.

-### HasManifestSigningService

-`func (o *PatchedcontainerContainerPushRepository) HasManifestSigningService() bool`

-HasManifestSigningService returns a boolean if a field has been set.

-### SetManifestSigningServiceNil

-`func (o *PatchedcontainerContainerPushRepository) SetManifestSigningServiceNil(b bool)`

- SetManifestSigningServiceNil sets the value for ManifestSigningService to be an explicit nil

-### UnsetManifestSigningService
-`func (o *PatchedcontainerContainerPushRepository) UnsetManifestSigningService()`

-UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)